tanzila-abedin/Ruby-Capstone-Css-lint/README.md

 - Go to bin the folder by running `cd bin`** in the terminal
 - To start the linter by typing ```ruby main.rb``` in the terminal**
 - Enter the file path '../assets/style.css'

+## Run Test
+To test the code run the following commands on your terminal from the root directory:
+  - gem install rspec
+  - rspec

 ## Implemented Checks
 - Checks for camelcasing for  two or more word name for selectors